 The importance of Electronics & Communication is prominently evident today in the evolution of consumer and industrial electronics that has undergone a sea-change.
-The Aim of the Department is to produce Electronics & Communication Engineers, who will combine academic excellence with practical expertise.
+The department aims to produce electronics & communication engineers, who will combine academic excellence with practical expertise.

-To achieve this aim, well equipped laboratories, central and departmental libraries are set up to support students throughout course of theirstudies.
-The academic courses cover fundamental and vital areas in importance of electronics, relevant to both Industry and Research.
+To achieve this aim, well-equipped laboratories, central and departmental libraries are set up to support students throughout their studies.
+The academic courses cover fundamental and vital areas in the importance of electronics, relevant to both Industry and Research.
 Faculty and students are encouraged to carry out research and industry-oriented projects.

-Analog and digital communication Laboratory deals with the analysis and manipulation of signals.
+This laboratory deals with the analysis and manipulation of signals.
 Signals can be either analog, in which case the signal varies continuously according to the information, or digital, in which the signal varies according to a series of discrete values representing the information.
 For analog signals, signal processing may involve the amplification and filtering of audio signals for audio equipment or the modulation and demodulation of signals for telecommunications.
-For digital signals, signal processing may involve the compression, error checking and error detection of digital signals.
-The equipments like DSOs, CROs, Function Generators, and Communication Trainer Kits are available in this laboratory.
+For digital signals, signal processing may involve the compression, error checking, and error detection of digital signals.
+Equipment like DSOs, CROs, function generators, and communication trainer kits are available in this laboratory.

-Digital Signal Processing Laboratory takes care of the understanding and hands on training of various signal processing techniques and algorithms.
+This laboratory takes care of the understanding and hands-on training of various signal processing techniques and algorithms.
 It provides ample opportunities for a student to understand various projects of many signal processing techniques.
-Students are encouraged to develop algorithms and implement both in MATLAB and DSP Processors.
-In addition to the above mentioned functions, this laboratory also facilitates students to carry out minor and major projects in the area of Signal Processing.
+Students are encouraged to develop algorithms and implement them both in MATLAB and DSP Processors.
+In addition to the above-mentioned functions, this laboratory also facilitates students to carry out minor and major projects in the area of signal processing.

-Microcontroller Laboratory introduces the application of microcontrollers in electronic and electromechanical systems.
+The microcontroller laboratory introduces the application of microcontrollers in electronic and electromechanical systems.
 Students utilize a commercially available microcontroller for an LCD and keypad-based user/system interface, a stepper motor controller, and a dc servo motor controller.
 The emphasis is on interfacing and control applications.
-Students are given an opportunity to see the power of microcontrollers for building practical systems.
+Students are allowed to see the power of microcontrollers for building practical systems.